 But sonnets don't necessarily need to be Shakespearean or Petrarcan to be considered sonnets.
 In fact, there are any number of other sonnet varieties.

-Here's a sonnet I wrote earlier this year (click here to see the original prompt):
+Here's a sonnet I wrote earlier this year:

 Consider the moon as its light reflects